apemithrandir/self-hosting-guide/public-electrum-server/GUIDE.md

 This guide assumes you have a local machine running Debian-based Linux Distro with a fully sync-ed Bitcoin Node and Bitcoin indexer either ElectrumX or Fulcrum (ElectRS is another option ElectrumX is many times faster than this).

-The way we are going to expose our Bitcoin indexer to the public is via a [Reverse SSH tunnel](https://youtu.be/N8f5zv9UUMI) from our local machine to a VPS.
+The way we are going to expose our Bitcoin indexer to the public is via a [Reverse SSH tunnel](https://youtu.be/N8f5zv9UUMI) from our local machine to a remote server.

 This [guide](https://openoms.github.io/bitcoin-tutorials/ssh_tunnel.html) from @openoms covers some of this but not specifically from the perspective of tunnelling your Electrum Server.